splunk/public-o11y-docs/get-started/core2o11y/slis.rst

 :ref:`infrastructure-virtual-metrics` help you more accurately and thoroughly measure SLIs by automatically gathering, aggregating, and defining metrics.
 Virtual metrics remove the complexity of choosing the most appropriate metric source among various available options.

 Splunk Log Observer Connect
 ===================================================================================
 Splunk Log Observer Connect defaults to displaying a count of all of your logs by severity, highlighting the percentage of logs with errors at any given time.

   .. image:: /_images/get-started/LOsample-core.png
     :width: 100%
     :alt: This image shows Log Observer Connect with a timeline displaying a count of logs by severity.

+You can change the default log aggregation to see other SLI measurements using logs data.
+For example, to see the average request latency in logs data, change count to average and group by request latency rather than severity.
+See :ref:`logs-aggregations` for guidance on adjusting aggregations so that you can view the SLIs that are important to you.

 Splunk Synthetic Monitoring
 ===================================================================================